Skip to main content

 2. Check if there are any error events

-3. Get the recent logs if possible
+3. Get the recent logs and filter for errors

 4. Show me the resource utilization